Windows81/Vecistani-Wiki/internal/! The Vecistani Endopamphology ¡.md

 				Firstday
 			</td>
 			<td>
 				First day of the week.
-Also the day-of-week of VisualPlugin's first anniversary.
+Also the day-of-week of VisualPlugin's first anniversary in 2009.
 			</td>
 		</tr>
 		<tr>